mushorg/tanner/docs/source/config.rst

     :db_config: Location of SQLI database configuration
     :dorks: Location of dorks
     :user_dorks: Location of user dorks
-    :vdocs: Location of configuration file for virtual docs
   * **TANNER**

     :Host: The host at which Tanner is running